Ibnbuba-A360/Object_Detection__System/README.md

 # Object Detection System

-This project is a real-time object detection system that leverages deep learning (YOLO) and a PyQt6-based graphical user interface.
+This project is a real-time object detection system that leverages deep learning (YOLO) and a KivyMD-based graphical user interface.
 It is designed to detect and recognize objects from live video streams with high accuracy and speed.

 ## Features
 - **Real-Time Detection:** Processes video frames at high speed using YOLO.